19 Injured As Car Drives Into Crowd In Polands Szczecin - UrduPoint

 -

-17 injured as car drives into crowd in Polish city of Szczecin2 hours ago
+19 injured as car drives into crowd in Poland's Szczecin2 hours ago

 -